 • It is very important that your catheter is secured safely so it is not pulled out accidentally and does not cause damage to your bladder and urethra.
-The catheter is secured with a strap called a catheter fixation device.
-If you have a leg bag attached to drain the urine, this will also have two additional straps securing it in place.
+When you are in hospital, it is secured with a leg bag strap.